deKeijzer/SRON-DCGAN/README.md

-`This repository is highly in devlopment.
+`This repository is highly in development.
 A proper README will follow in the future.`